rehierl/abstract-properties/14-x-types-of-scopes/15-1-all-none-some-of/_remarks.md

 * The last node of a scope can be defined as the last node of a sub-order, which enables implementations to determine the last node of a scope based on these nodes having no outgoing edge.

+Note that future extensions, such as rank values, may in principle close a scope before the corresponding end-tag is reached.
+Based on that, one can speak of **default scopes**.
+Implementations must therefore take into account that a scope already counts as being closed.

+Note that the above scopes need to be seen as **default scopes**.
+That is, in a given context (e.g. rank values) it might be allowed to **restrict** the scope of a property to a prefix of the default scope.